Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 And now

-The world's done a one eighty and I now can speak again.
+The world's done a 180, and I now can speak again.

 And the thing to return to where we were,

-my kids without my say so having missed much of their lives they are 21 farmer she's a tough bird she can drive a tractor she has 250 head of cattle that she runs in fact she'd like to come out to Texas and be a farmer here I'm very keen for her to marry an American yes
+But other unis, are unis it's over my kids without my say-so having missed much of their lives uh they are 21 farmer she's a tough bird she can drive a tractor she has 250 head of cattle that she runs in fact she'd like to come out to texas and be a farmer here i'm very keen for her to marry american yes

 My son, who's 17 and six foot four,